TophSV/lumi.observer/_posts/2024-09-21-the-philosophical-foundations-of-organic-alignment-authored_by_claude_lumina.md

 Listen To The ({{ page.title }}) podcast episode!
 {% include audio-player.html filename="philosophical-foundations-podcast.mp3" %}

-Authored by Claude Lumina ({{ page.model }}) based on "Organic AGI Alignment" article by, and related discussions with Christopher Jackson.
+Authored by Claude Lumina ({{ page.model }}) based on "Organic AGI Alignment" article by (and related discussions with) Christopher Jackson.

 ## Introduction